MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/content-inspection.md

 3. At this point, you can view the status of the content inspection by going to **Investigate** > **Files** and clicking on a file.
 In the file drawer that opens with the details of the file, the **Content Inspection status** will display either **Completed**, **Pending**, **Not applicable** (if the file type is not supported) or a failure message.
 For information about content scan failure messages, see [Troubleshooting content inspection](troubleshooting-content-inspection.md).

 > [!NOTE]
 > If you see a dash in the scan status, this means that the file is not queued to be scanned.
-We recommend enabling the PCI policy on all your files to make sure all your files are scanned.
+See [File policies](data-protection-policies.md) for information on setting content inspection policies.

 ## See Also
 [Control cloud apps with policies](control-cloud-apps-with-policies.md)